EmmanuelOrunta/Google-Capstone/README.md

 - Renaming text strings in day of week column to actual day of the week i.e from 1 to Sunday, 2 to Monday and so on.
 - Calculating ride_length in mins and secs from the started_at and ended_at column
 - After Calculating the ride length in secs and mins, ride lengths with negative values were removed as they were not needed for the analysis
+- Trips that lasted less than a minute were eliminated since they indicated that the bike had been stolen or was being serviced.